 Quarter Peal Club

-However, the branch has not won the eight bell striking competition in a while, so we'd like to address that by ringing more triples/major quarter peals.
+That being said, the branch has not won the eight bell striking competition in a while, so we'd like to address that by ringing more triples/major quarter peals.
 Towards that end, Andrew Mayes will also be organising monthly slots for advanced triples/major ringers.
-Of course, the 8 bell striking competition is only a partial goal.
+Of course, winning the 8 bell striking competition is only a partial goal.
 We also want to raise the overall quality of triples/major ringing in the branch and maybe even start ringing quarter peals in caters and royal!

-So, if you are not in the Quarter Peal Club, but would like to ring a quarter peal, just send us your email address by clicking here and tell us what you'd like to ring and we'll start the ball rolling.
+So, if you are not in the Quarter Peal Club, or would just like to ring a quarter peal, just send us your email address by clicking here and tell us what you'd like to ring and we'll start the ball rolling.
 You don't have to commit to anything.
 If you just want to ring one quarter peal, and then tick that off your list, that's fine.
-However, we are very keen to get bands together to ring quarter peals on a regular monthly basis.
-If you want some advice, don't hesitate to contact our ringing masters - Christine and Andrew.
+However, we are very keen to get bands together to ring quarter peals on a regular basis.